Wednesday, 13 November 2024

 Michael O’BRIEN (Malvern) (14:17): My question is to the Premier.
 The main asset in the estates of most Victorians is the family home, so Labor’s hiking of probate fees by up to 650 per cent massively increases an up-front death tax on the family home.
 Will the Premier now remove the family home from probate duties?

 Jacinta ALLAN (Bendigo East – Premier) (14:17): In answering the member for Malvern’s question, I reject his characterisation of the changes that the government announced recently regarding probate fees.
 There was extensive consultation that was undertaken on these probate fees, and part of the reason why was because previously the probate fee rates in this state had been considerably lower than in other states and territories.
 Also, importantly, they did not cover the costs of hearings in the Supreme Court.
 In considering that, we went about setting and putting in place a fairer system by abolishing the probate fees for those smaller estates.
-That is not something I have heard the member for Malvern talk about, so I will talk a little bit about that.
+That is not something I have heard the member for Malvern talk a little bit about, so I will talk a little bit about that.
 We have abolished probate fees for small estates, keeping those medium-sized estates in line with New South Wales and South Australia.

 James Newbury: On a point of order, Speaker, on relevance, this question was specifically about the Premier’s craven death tax on the family home.